bee-queue/bee-queue/README.md

 - `storeJobs`: boolean.
 Disable if this worker does not need to associate events with specific `Job` instances.
 This normally improves [memory usage](https://github.com/bee-queue/bee-queue/issues/54), as the storage of jobs is unnecessary for many use-cases.
 - `ensureScripts`: boolean.
 Ensure that the Lua scripts exist in redis before running any commands against redis.
 - `activateDelayedJobs`: boolean.
 Activate delayed jobs once they've passed their `delayUntil` timestamp.
 Note that this must be enabled on at least one `Queue` instance for the delayed retry strategies (`fixed` and `exponential`) - this will reactivate them after their computed delay.
 - `removeOnSuccess`: boolean.
 Enable to have this worker automatically remove its successfully completed jobs from Redis, so as to keep memory usage down.
+Doesn't work with recurring jobs.
 - `removeOnFailure`: boolean.
 Enable to have this worker automatically remove its failed jobs from Redis, so as to keep memory usage down.
 This will not remove jobs that are set to retry unless they fail all their retries.
+Doesn't work with recurring jobs.
 - `quitCommandClient`: boolean.
 Whether to `QUIT` the redis command client (the client it sends normal operations over) when `Queue#close` is called.
 This defaults to `true` for normal usage, and `false` if an existing `RedisClient` object was provided to the `redis` option.
 - `redisScanCount`: number.
 For setting the value of the `SSCAN` Redis command used in `Queue#getJobs` for succeeded and failed job types.